Lustgarten

 Nearby Attractions

-1. Berlin Cathedral (Berliner Dom): This architectural marvel is one of Berlin’s most iconic structures, featuring a stunning dome and richly decorated interiors.
-Visitors can explore the cathedral and even climb to the dome for panoramic views of the city.
+1. Berlin Cathedral (Berliner Dom): This iconic structure, located adjacent to Lustgarten, is known for its stunning architecture and impressive dome.
+Visitors can explore its interior and climb to the dome for panoramic views of the city.

 Insider Tips